 The most effective way to slow the spread is through social distancing and good hygiene.
 Try and limit contact with other people as much as possible and wash your hands frequently.
 Download the Government's COVIDSafe app (IOS and Android) to assist with contact tracing.
 If you are presenting symptoms, contact the Coronavirus Hotline on 1800 020 080 for advice.

-For more information, see the Government’s advice here: What is social distancing? and How do I maintain good hygiene? and fine more information on the COVIDSafe app here.
+For more information, see the Government’s advice here: What is social distancing? and How do I maintain good hygiene? and find more information on the COVIDSafe app here.

 Can I still travel overseas?

 If you are an Australian citizen or permanent resident, you are not allowed to travel overseas.
 If you are overseas currently, you will be permitted to come home but are subject to mandatory 14 day hotel quarantine.